blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 ![triangle](/assets/img/2021-04-13-custom-grids-unity/triangle.png)

-This triangle consists (like most) of three vertices.
+This triangle consists of three vertices.
 For the sake of simplicity, I've only shown the X and Z coordinates.
 We will assume that they are all on the same Y plane.
 We can initialize the array of vertices in Unity like follows:

 ```c#
 Vector3[] vertices = new Vector3[] {